mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/grid_brush_engine.rst

 Rectangle
     Fills the area.
 Line
-    Draws lines from the lower left to the upper right corner of the particle Pixel
+    Draws lines from the lower left to the upper right corner of the particle.
+Pixel
     Looks like an aliased line on high resolutions.
 Anti-aliased Pixel